idexus/Sharp.UI/README.md

 # Overview
-__Sharp.UI__ allows you to build a .NET Multi-platform App User Interface (.NET MAUI)

-- declaratively in C# code using fluent methods
-- without the need for XAML
-- with Hot Reload Support (VS2022 Win/Mac) using [HotReloadKit](https://github.com/idexus/HotReloadKit.git)
+Sharp.UI is a .NET Multi-platform App User Interface (MAUI) library that allows you to build user interfaces declaratively in C# code using fluent methods.
+You do not need to use XAML to create your interfaces.
+The library comes with Hot Reload Support, which means you can make changes to your UI in real-time and see the results without having to rebuild the entire application.
+The hot reload feature is supported in Visual Studio 2022 for both Windows and Mac using the [HotReloadKit library](https://github.com/idexus/HotReloadKit.git).

-It is a wrapper library, mostly auto-generated.
+Sharp.UI is a wrapper library, mostly auto-generated, and it replaces the standard MAUI classes.

-#### Hot Reload Example

 <a href="https://youtu.be/w5863t1E5tg" target="_blank">
  <img src="https://github.com/idexus/Sharp.UI/raw/main/doc/assets/ytscreen.jpg" alt="Hot Reload Support" width="640" border="0" />
 </a>

 # Hello, World!
+Example

+Here is an example of how you could create a simple "Hello, World!" page in Sharp.UI:

 ```cs
 namespace ExampleApp;